open-mmlab/mmpretrain/docs/en/advanced_guides/schedule.md

 optim_wrapper = dict(type='AmpOptimWrapper', optimizer=...)
 ```

 Alternatively, for conveniency, we can set `--amp` parameter to turn on the AMP option directly in the `tools/train.py` script.
-Refers to [Training and test](../user_guides/train_test.md) tutorial for details of starting a training.
+Refers to [Training tutorial](../user_guides/train.md) for details of starting a training.

 ### Parameter-wise finely configuration